TASBE/SBOL-Sample-Creator/README.md

 **Note: depending on the size of the Excel file, uploading may take 1-2 minutes so do not be alarmed if it seems like it is taking a while.**

+To delete specific Samples, you can click on the trash icon next to the Sample name.